Fera13/Pig_repo/README.md

 ```
 # Execute the main program
-python Pig_repo/Pig/main.py
+Use "cd {the right directory}" and you should reach /Pig
+When in the correct directory, type "python main.py"

 ```

-All code is stored below the directory `guess/`.
+All code is stored below the directory `Pig/`.